rclone/rclone/docs/content/filtering.md

 Filtering rules are added with the following command line flags.

+### Repeating options ##

+You can repeat the following options to add more than one rule of that type.

+  * `--include`
+  * `--include-from`
+  * `--exclude`
+  * `--exclude-from`
+  * `--filter`
+  * `--filter-from`

+Note that all the options of the same type are processed together in the order above, regardless of what order they were placed on the command line.

+So all `--include` options are processed first in the order they appeared on the command line, then all `--include-from` options etc.

+To mix up the order includes and excludes, the `--filter` flag can be used.

 ### `--exclude` - Exclude files matching pattern ###

 Add a single exclude rule with `--exclude`.

+This flag can be repeated.
+See above for the order the flags are processed in.

 Eg `--exclude *.bak` to exclude all bak files from the sync.

 ### `--exclude-from` - Read exclude patterns from file ###

 Add exclude rules from a file.

+This flag can be repeated.
+See above for the order the flags are processed in.

 Prepare a file like this `exclude-file.txt`